 Many, many thanks are due to:

-Robert Kesterson, for his excellent FLTK editor widget, which was used in earlier versions but which is now superseded in the current version by FLTK’s inbuilt editor.
+Robert Kesterson, for his excellent FLTK editor widget, which was used in earlier versions but which was later replaced by FLTK’s inbuilt editor.

 Juraj Ziegler, who reported errors and also sent the required modifications.

 Lance Perry, who suggested putting the data files in a hidden directory in the user’s area, and supplied the patches.